Satstef/SingSong/README.md

 ## 2. How the app works on internet
 App works in a very basic way.
 The user has to register an account by giving his/her name, email and choosing one password.
-An email with a link will be send to him/her.
-After confirmating the account by clicking on the link, the user can login in his/her profile.
+An email with a confirmation link will be send to him/her.
+Click the link to confirm and now the user can login in his/her profile.
 User can upload mp3 files (only mp3 files are allowed) and enter song informations (title, album, artist and genre).
 He/She is now ready to listen the song uploaded.